-Visit and wonder at the amazing formation of Barrel of Passion at the Paris Catacombs using your Catacombs Paris tickets.
+Visit and wonder at the amazing formation of the Barrel of Passion at the Paris Catacombs using your Catacombs Paris tickets.
 Located at the heart of the Catacombs, is The Barrel of Passion which is a barrel shaped structure comprising bones and skulls.
 This spooky yet amazing display is a huge structure in an area known as Crypt of Passion in the Catacombs holding up the roof as a support system.
 The structure was meant to be shaped like Obelix which is a cartoon character from the French comic book series, Asterix.
 The origin of the barrel is unclear but it was brought to fame during the illegal underground party in 1897.

 You can traverse from the Upper Catacombs to the Lower Catacombs by walking down on a support ramp.
 By this way, you can catch a glimpse of the inner workings of how the underground area was organised.
 You can see a lot of functioning galleries below the passageway to the cemetery of Montparnasse where Serge Gainsbourg was buried.
 The authorities of the Catacombs decided to get rid of the cemeteries in the Lower Catacombs like the former Parisian cemeteries.
 However, they were not removed completely and the bones are seen lying on the ground.
 The cataphiles visiting this place simply walk over the bones.